 - Turn the dial to SMOKE to begin the startup cycle.

-- Pellets will intermittently drop, the fan will run and the ignition rod will get red hot to light the fire.
+- Pellets will intermittently feed into the fire-pot, the fan will run continually and the ignition rod will get red hot to light the fire.

 - If smoke is not released within 3-4 minutes, remove the grease tray and check the fire-pot.

 - Wait to see a cloud of smoke and then hear the roaring sound of the fire.